gicentre/elm-vegalite/docs/changeNotes.md

 Major release supporting Vega-Lite 4.0.
 Includes a small number of breaking changes that should provide greater flexibility and some simplification of the API.

-- TODO: **default** setting for lookup, and possibly more flexable `as` naming to allow lists of names.
+- TODO: **default** setting for lookup, and possibly more flexible `as` naming to allow lists of names.
 - TODO: **key** channel.

 ## Breaking Changes